JosephMW/Logic-Gates-Educational-Game/Documentation/GAMECOMPONENTS.md

 The Toolbar exists in the SampleScene and consists of a UI Canvas with a series of GameObjects within it.
 Each child GameObejct including the buttons are rendered using a 'Canvas Renderer' which replaces the typically used 'Sprite Renderer' - this change is due to the Toolbar being a UI component.

 Each button object uses the 'Spawn Circuit' script which spawns the desired circuit and sets its Drag-and-Drop field 'dragging' to True - this allows the user to then drag the newly spawned Circuit into position and drop it in place.

+The toolbar object also contains the OptionsMenu Cog wheel and the options menu itself.
+These are both UI elements using TextMeshPro for all text elements.
+The OptionsMenu Cog works by setting the 'active' state of the menu to true - returning to the game doe the opposite.

+## Main Menu
+The main menu is comprised by a series of UI elements.
+I make use of the TextMeshPro package for nicer text.

+The 'New Game' button selects a scene to load from the build settings - it loads the 'NewGame' scene.

+The 'Load Game' button sets the active state of the main menu to false and the active state of the 'LoadGameMenu' to true.
+Thus allowing navigation to the LoadGameMenu.

+The 'Quit Game' button makes use of Application.Quit() to close the game.